 Well, girls.
 The time has come.
 The New Year is a few days away and you know what that means?
 It’s the time of year where we all get to make lists of our New Year’s Resolutions — those goals and changes we hope to make and keep throughout the next year only to forget most all of them by March.

-Am I right? 😉 Well hopefully not for all of you.
+Am I right?
+Well, hopefully not for all of you.
 But I know for me, I cannot remember the bulk of my resolutions from the past three years.
 If you can, I am impressed and you don’t need to read this article.
-Instead, just pass it on to someone like me because there are plenty of us — the Washington post ran an article stating 25% of the nearly 45-50% of Americans who make resolutions don’t keep them more than 7 days.
+Instead, just pass it on to someone like me because there are plenty of us — in fact, only about 40% of resolution makers succeed in keeping them past 6 months.

 But just because so many of us don’t follow through with our resolutions doesn’t mean we don’t have the best intentions.
 And it doesn’t mean that we don’t want to make change.
 It just means that sometimes we don’t know the best ways to do so.